campusrover/PupperPy/index.md

 ## Project Achievements
 Our team upgraded the Pupper by integrating a front-facing camera, a 9-DOF inertial measurement unit (IMU), and 3 digital IR proximity sensors.
-With the aid of a Google Coral TPU, camera data was able to utilized to quickly and reliably identify human and tennis ball targets in real-time.
+With the aid of a Google Coral TPU, camera data was utilized to quickly and reliably identify human and tennis ball targets in real-time.
 We then created software to have the pupper randomly search a room while avoiding obstacles until it finds and chases down the target.
 Additionally, we were able to create